 Why the Frame?

-Have you ever felt around your kitchen cabinets to apply contact paper, move a shelf, or put in some dishes--and encountered a "lip" around the cabinet?
+Have you ever felt around your kitchen cabinets to apply the contact paper, move a shelf, or put in some dishes — and encountered a "lip" around the cabinet?
 That's a framed cabinet.
 While framed cabinets can be annoying when you are trying to move shelves, they do have great value.

 - The frame strengthens the cabinet box and prevents it from getting "out of square."
 If the cabinet does not maintain its 90-degree angles, the door will stick and other problems will ensue.

 - The frame is a flat, strong place to hang the cabinet doors from.

 - Because the frame is wider than the cabinet, it allows you to abut two cabinets and get a clean, seamless look.